jonathanw82/Can_Share/README.md

 ### Nice to have:
 These features may be included in future releases of this application.
 * A dashboard for admin to create and edit new collections for database manipulation.
+* A search feature to users can select what type of beers they see.

 ## Testing:
 *

 ### Limitations & on going fixes: